If you are planning to install a new roof and looking for a durable option, nothing beats metal roofing.

 Increased Property Value and Lower Insurance Premiums

-Besides, you may need to pay lower home insurance premiums if your home has metal roofing.
+You may also need to pay lower home insurance premiums if your home has metal roofing.
 Since metal is more weather and fire resistant, it is less likely to fail.
 However, there are other factors that can affect the final premium rates.
+Read this article from Progressive Insurance on your roof type and homeowners insurance costs.

 Metal Roofing Vs Asphalt Shingle Roofing- Final Choice